Childhood and Schedule Vaccinations

 - Flu: For free flu vaccine eligibility please read here

 - Pregnancy: If you are pregnant we recommend you have your free whooping cough vaccine between 16 and 38 weeks of pregnancy.
-We also recommend your free flu vaccine.
+We also recommend you have your free flu vaccine.

 - Tetanus, Diptheria, Pertussis (Boostrix): funded at age 45yrs if not had 4 injections previously and at age 65 yrs if the last one was given more than 10years ago,